BoldGrid/boldgrid-theme-framework/README.md

 ### 1.3.0.2 ###
 * Bug fix: Customizer edit buttons not appearing for menus.
+* Bug fix: Edit buttons appearing when not in Customizer.

 ### 1.3.0.1 ###
 * Update: Removing custom CSS panel added in WordPress 4.7 Core update.